apache/tvm/docs/dev/relay_pass_infra.rst

 configure the compilation options, including optimization level and required/disabled passes, etc. For instance, we may have a configuration which performs all passes at ``opt_level=3`` with some disabled passes using ``disabled_pass=xx`` provided by ``PassContext``.
-Now  we could glob all passes at ``opt_level=3`` and exclude those in disabled pass list.
+Now we could glob all passes at ``opt_level=3`` and exclude those in the disabled pass list.

-This class is designed as a thread local so that users can conveniently use the Python ``with`` syntax to perform optimizations under a certain configuration.
-Examples will be provided later to show how we can use both C++ and Python APIs to create a compilation pipeline using pass context.
+This class is designed for users to conveniently write the Python ``with`` syntax to perform optimizations under a certain configuration.
+In addition, the users can obtain the context that is available within a certain program scope in a thread-safe way through ``PassContext::Current()``, since a thread-local store ``RelayPassContextThreadLocalStore`` is used to hold the created pass context objects.
+Examples will be provided later to show how we can use both the C++ and Python APIs to create a compilation pipeline using pass context.

 .. code:: c++